 It includes high performance LED with special lens optics and two modes: 100 lumens and 18 lumens (energy saver).
 It’s made of high quality, specially hardened aircraft aluminium for maximum durability

-Here’s a clever idea – a bendy battery-operated torch that gets to those hard-to-reach places and can even pick up small metal objects you’ve dropped!
+Here’s a clever idea – a bendy battery-operated torch that gets to those hard-to-reach places and can even pick up small metal objects you’ve dropped in a blackout!

 Smarter than your average torch, Flexi Torch is the flexible, bendable flashlight that has a telescopic head which extends up to 57cm and a bending neck with 360° flexibility so you can light up awkward, cramped, hard-to-reach areas.
 It also has a magnetised head, which you can use to retrieve lost or trapped metal items like keys or screws.
-Get it for £9.99 at JML.
+Get it for £9.99 on Amazon.

 You don’t have to suffer in silence when the power goes.
 Here’s a way to listen to the radio with no electricity.

 If you have hands-free phones in your home they suddenly won’t work if there’s no electricity.
 So make sure you have a basic, old-style phone in a box somewhere that you can just put straight into the phone socket.
-For example, how about a retro trim phone like this Steepleton one?
+For example, how about this one with big buttons you can easily use in a blackout?

 The first thing you tend to miss when the power has been out for a bit is a nice hot cup of tea – or hot anything really – so be prepared with some non-electric cooking items.

 It’s a camping basic and nowadays it’s small and relatively light so you can keep a primus stove in a cupboard or in a shed for when you need it.
-If you don’t already have one for camping take a look at the Gravity Ignition stove retailing on Amazon for £60.95.
+If you don’t already have one for camping take a look at the Gravity Gravity III stove retailing on Amazon for £60.99.

 This is an amazing product – it’s an extremely well-insulated cooking bag that keeps anything – from meaty stews and vegetable curries to simple rice and soups – cooking for hours without using any power.

 The downside is that you need to start it off with power, but it does keep food warm for 12 hours.
-So if you’re going through a time of power outages it’s worth using it when there’s power, knowing that it will carry on without it.
-Costs £64.99 but saves you £££s in power use!
+So if you’re going through a blackout it’s worth using it when there’s power, knowing that it will carry on without it.
+Costs £54.99 but saves you £££s in power use!